Unlock the power of alternative medicine

 • Is the therapy age‑appropriate for my child’s development and mobility?

-• Have I discussed it with the pediatrician or child’s specialist?
+• Have I discussed it with the paediatrician or the child’s specialist?

 • Does the practitioner have pediatric experience or training?

-• Are there any supplements or products involved — have I checked safety and dosing for children?
+• Are any supplements or products involved — have I checked safety and dosing for children?

-• What measurable signs will show benefit (sleep, school attendance, mood)?
-When will we review?
+• What measurable signs will show benefit (sleep, school attendance, mood) and when will we review?

-Practical path: start with low‑risk steps, set a 4–8 week goal, and stop if no clear benefit.
-Small, consistent changes — short daily movement, a regular bedtime routine, or brief mindfulness — often provide steadier improvements than intensive, short‑term programs.
+Practical path: start with low‑risk steps, set a 4–8 week goal, and stop if there’s no clear benefit.
+Small, consistent changes — short daily movement, a regular bedtime routine or brief mindfulness — often provide steadier improvements than intensive, short‑term programs.

 Real-world examples and use cases